 When we look at this email, we can see some good things… and some not so good things.

-- The email is specific, talking about an expensive problem (getting more traffic)
+- Specific — The email is specific, talking about an expensive problem that a website owner cares about (getting more traffic).

 And again with all the ‘You’ focused sentences or fragments in green:

-When you just talk about yourself in an email, you stand a great chance of boring the recipient.
-And when you bore someone, they click ‘archive’ or ‘unsubscribe.’
+When you talk about yourself in an email, you’re likely boring the recipient.
+When you bore someone, their finger drifts towards that ‘delete’ button.